 Floral Guernsey is not just about planting flowers, it also aims to improve the Bailiwick environment with conservation projects, permanent planting schemes, recycling and sustainability projects.
 Here in St Pierre du Bois we embrace their ethos by working with our parish community to enhance our natural environment!

-In 2010 we were delighted to represent the Bailiwick of Guernsey in the RHS 'Brtainin in Bloom' competition.
+Next year (2015) we will represent the Bailiwick of Guernsey in the RHS 'Brtainin in Bloom' competition for the third time.
 The parish was awarded Gold in the Large Village category again this year as well as the Heritage and Conservation & Wildlife Award.
 We are delighted to be representing the Bailiwick again at national level, this time in the Small Coastal Category for communities with a population of under 12,000.

 Our ongoing major initiatives include:

 The Marie de Garis Community Garden Created from a patch of wasteland next to the Post Office in 2008.
 Two years later it was named the Marie de Garis Community Garden in recognition of the doyenne of our parish who celebrated her 100th birthday in June that year.

 Le Ch’min du Trésor is a circular walk starting at Les Buttes (the parish green).
 La Société Guernesiaise has now taken over management of the area.
 It was first opened to the public in May 2009.
 Our aim is to maintain the unique natural environment and wildlife meadow.
-In 2009 we organised the planting of over a hundred trees and created a living willow outdoor classroom and bird hide.
-In 2012 to celebrate RHS 'Dig together Day' we held another community planting session with over 50 indiginous trees planted by parishioners.
-Le ch'min is open daily to the public and families and youth groups are always welcome.
+We have held two community tree planting days there and regularly hold a community picnic in the meadow.
+Le Ch'min is open daily to the public and families and youth groups are always welcome.

 Trees at La Croix cemetery In Spring 2009 over 50 pupils of La Houguette Primary School planted a line of 22 trees to provide a natural break between vehicles and the area of grass into which the cemetery will be extended.

-We much appreciate the support of a willing band of volunteers who have signed up to our 'Give an Hour' campaign and all the businesses, organisations and parishioners who support our initiaitves.
+A big vote of thanks to our willing band of volunteers who have signed up to our 'Give an Hour' campaign and all the businesses, organisations and parishioners who support us.